 (b) describes the relief, if any, proposed by the claimant or the public sector body in relation to the claim; and

-(c) if the officer considers that the claimant or public sector body may have failed to comply with any of these regulations — sets out the facts and circumstances that gave rise to that opinion.
+(c) if the officer considers that the claimant or public sector body or its employing authority may have failed to comply with any of these regulations — sets out the facts and circumstances that gave rise to that opinion.

+[Regulation 19 amended in Gazette 11 Feb 2011 p.
+500.]

 Division 4 — Determinations by Commissioner

 20. Commissioner to make determination